st970703/AUTO07P-Update-to-Python-3.0/README.md

 The matplotlib zooming and the inderError problems have been fixed.
 This can be found in the related repository.

-However, 'AUTO Runtime Error: Solution without data.' appears.
+However, 'AUTO Runtime Error: Solution without data.' appears after the changes.
+It appears whenever a .auto or a "couple" file is run.

-According to the auto documentation, this error is related to the internal of auto.
+According to the auto documentation, this error shows that auto has crashed and is related to the internal of auto.
 Deeper understanding of the auto code, especially the non-python parts is require.